ReSearchITEng/kubeadm-playbook/README.md

 https://medium.com/@re.search.it.eng/batteries-included-kubernetes-for-everyone-bccf9b8558dd

 # What is it:
+For 3 years we keep on gathering best guidelines and growing this project for best kubernetes **cluster installation + addons**.
+It's gluing: kubeadm, offical helm charts for various addons, fine-tunings from docs and best practices.

-kubernetes cluster installation + addons.
-All based only on kubeadm and official helm charts.
+All based purely on kubeadm and official helm charts.
+It tries to bring together most (if not all) the steps to get from a freshly installed linux to a working k8s cluster.
-Its vision integrate best tools while using KISS priciple.
+Its vision is to find and integrate the best tools out there (while using KISS priciple).

+# Why
+Going beyond minikube, making your own (usually on prem) k8s cluster (with the usuall addons installed) is still too hard or needlesly complex.
+Kubeadm is so strong now, that complex projects don't make sense.
+The we felt that what is missing is getting things before and after the cluster installation, and getting an initial (simple/generic) platform up.

 # What it makes it different:
-- pure kubeadm based (all needless complexity removed)
+- pure kubeadm based (all needless complexity removed); the stronger kubeadm will be, the smaller this project!
-- all in one kubernetes cluster installation: not only k8s, but also the importand addons
+- kubernetes cluster platform: not only k8s, but also the importand addons
-- all addons come from their official helm charts
 - this project does not hold any "custom" addon, everything that is installed is fetched directly their official repos (mostly helm repos)
-- drivers towards setting good practices: e.g. segregate nodes in 3 categories: masters, infra, compute; (infra holds ingress controller, prometheus, grafana, and similar support tools)
+- drives users towards good practices: e.g. segregate nodes in 3 categories (when possible): masters, infra, compute; (infra holds ingress controller, prometheus, grafana, and similar support tools)
-- optionally, when docker_setup: True, this project will also setup the docker on the host if does not exist.
+- optionally, when docker_setup enabled, this project will also setup the docker with known kernel params for os (those from the k8s docs).
-- focused on "on-prem" deployments, still accepts anything kubeadm can do
+- focused on "on-prem" deployments (but still accepts anything kubeadm can do); (vmware vsphere storage integration is actively used).
-- works for any setup, from 1 machine cluster (devs) to productions sizes: all controlled by the provided inventory.
+- generates any cluster size, from 1 machine cluster (dev env) to productions sizes: all controlled by the provided inventory.
-- scale UP or DOWN any time: start with 1vm, then add nodes, then make multi-master -> all without downtime thanks to kubeadm.
+- scale UP or DOWN post deployment (e.g. start small with 1 vm, then add nodes, then make multi-master) -> all without downtime thanks to kubeadm.
-- HA setups accepts either: VIPs (using keepalived) or Hardware LB (when available)
+- Master HA & ingress setups accepts either: VIPs (using keepalived) or Hardware LB (when available);
-- configuration reuses all kubeadm's yamls, and adds new yamls only when required
 - enterprise-friendly: fully tested with http_proxy and private docker registry (usually private nexus registry proxy registry of docker.io, quay.io, k8s.gcr.io, etc; private mirror hostname&port fully configurable in this project)
+- actively tested on both Ubuntu/Debian and CentOS/RHEL.
+- any helm chart can be configured/added/removed via addons.yml
 (more detailed comparison with other solutions towards the end of this readme)
-- any helm chart can be removed added via addons.yml

 # What is in plan (contributions are welcome):
 1. Authentication via LDAP (in plan KeyCloak); integrate it in dashboard, grafana, etc.